LynaCap/AGILEAVENGERS-SPRING2024-SQA/README.md

 4.a.
 Create a Git Hook that will run and report all security weaknesses in the project in a CSV file whenever a Python file is changed and committed.
 (20%)

     - Went to .git/hooks/ in the repository
-    - Rann cp pre-commit.sample pre-commit
+    - Ran cp pre-commit.sample pre-commit
     - Opened pre-commit
     - Edited pre-commit to run bandit and add found security weaknesses to a csv file